qdonnellan/sphero-playground/README.md

 # sphero-playground

+> Note: these instructions are a bit outdated by some changes made by the artoo team (changes are awsesome and make this process simpler, so bear with me as I update this page in the coming days)

 This is just a collection of useful things when writing ruby programs with [artoo](http://artoo.io) for the [sphero](http://gosphero.com) robot platform.
 I'm a total beginner when it comes to ruby and artoo, so hopefully other beginners will find my point of view and tutorials/examples useful when it comes to ramping up skill with these tools/toys.

 ## 10 steps to Sphero on Artoo.io